Impactful careers for biology degree graduates

 Because biosecurity contains a range of sub-disciplines, we’ll give salary data for three related jobs: biochemistry, bioengineering, and epidemiology.

-For biochemists, who might research viruses and pathogens in the context of biosecurity, the US Bureau of Labor Statistics reports a median salary of $102,270 (as of 2021).
-This is 1.89x higher than the US median salary of $54,132.
-Bioengineers, who work to create biomedical equipment, devices, and software – which can be relevant for biosecurity, earn a median pay of $97,410.
-This is 1.8x larger than the median US salary.
-Epidemiologists, who research how diseases spread and how they might be stopped, are reported to earn a median salary of $78,830, which is 1.46x the US median salary
+For biochemists, who might research viruses and pathogens in the context of biosecurity, the US Bureau of Labor Statistics reports an average salary of $103,650 (as of 2024).
+Bioengineers, who work to create biomedical equipment, devices, and software – which can be relevant for biosecurity, earn a median pay of $106,950.
+Epidemiologists, who research how diseases spread and how they might be stopped, are reported to earn a median salary of $83,980.

 Medical research is a broad field, consisting of various kinds of research in both academia and private industry.
 Medical research can consist of more applied research, such as developing new pharmaceuticals, supplements, and diagnostic equipment, or more foundational research, such as research that helps us understand the nature of different diseases, or develop new tools and techniques to improve future medical research.